-- Rh(D) antigen is expressed by 30 days of gestation. (of fetal age), and 6 weeks of gestational age. - Only present on RBCs. - Maternal Rh(D) alloimmunization develops as a result of maternal immune system exposure to Rh(D)-positive RBCs. - Once anti-D IgG antibodies are produced, they can cross the placenta and opsonize fetal RBCs, which are then phagocytized by macrophages in the fetal spleen. - Events that can cause maternal alloimmunization include:
+- Rh(D) antigen is expressed by 30 days of gestation. - Only present on RBCs. - Maternal Rh(D) alloimmunization develops as a result of maternal immune system exposure to Rh(D)-positive RBCs. - Once anti-D IgG antibodies are produced, they can cross the placenta and opsonize fetal RBCs, which are then phagocytized by macrophages in the fetal spleen. - Events that can cause maternal alloimmunization include: - Transplacental fetomaternal hemorrhage during any pregnancy - Injection with needles contaminated by Rh(D)-positive blood - Inadvertent transfusion of Rh(D)-positive blood - D-mismatched allogeneic hematopoietic stem cell transplantation